Brayden Maynard: State football

-Maynard played junior football with the Hampton Rovers in the Victorian Amateur Football Association (VAFA).
-Maynard represented Sandringham Dragons in the TAC Cup.
+Maynard played junior football with the Hampton Rovers in the South Metro Junior Football League.
+He also played juniors for PHOS Camden during a stint living back in Adelaide.
+Maynard later returned to Melbourne and represented Sandringham Dragons in the TAC Cup.
 He played 13 games for them in the 2013 TAC Cup season and 17 games in the 2014 TAC Cup season.
 During the 2014 season, he averaged 22 disposals and 6 tackles per game, winning the club's season best and fairest award.
-Sandringham Dragons' talent manager, Ryan O'Connor, compared Maynard to Luke Hodge, saying "he's a really exciting player because he’s quite explosive and powerful and has got a beautiful left foot kick and a real feel for the game."
+Sandringham Dragons' talent manager, Ryan O'Connor, compared Maynard to Luke Hodge, saying "he's a really exciting player because he's quite explosive and powerful and has got a beautiful left foot kick and a real feel for the game."
 Maynard represented Vic Metro at the 2014 AFL Under 18 Championships, averaging 15 disposals and 5 tackles per game.
 He was named among the best players in both matches against Vic Country, and scored a goal in the second game against Vic Country as well as in both games against Western Australia.

 AFL career

 Maynard was drafted by Collingwood with their third selection and 30th pick overall in the 2014 AFL draft.
 After being drafted to the club, he was glad that he knew his fellow draftees, having played with Jordan De Goey, Darcy Moore, and Matthew Goodyear at the AFL Under 18 Championships.
 He made his debut against Hawthorn in round 14 of the 2015 season.
 After the 2017 season, Maynard signed a contract extension until the end of the 2020 season.
 Maynard played in Collingwood's losing team in the 2018 Grand Final against West Coast.
 He was involved in the controversial goal at the end, with some fans and analysts claiming he should've been awarded a free kick after being blocked by Willie Rioli, which allowed Dom Sheed to mark and kick the winning goal.
-In April 2019, despite having more than a year left on his contract, Collingwood signed Maynard on another two year contract extension, keeping him at the club until the end of the 2022 season.
+In April 2019, despite having more than a year left on his contract, Collingwood signed Maynard on another two-year contract extension, keeping him at the club until the end of the 2022 season.
 In the 2019 season, Maynard came in fifth in the Copeland Trophy count, giving a humorous speech, which included a light dig at Justin Longmuir, Collingwood's assistant coach who left to take up the head coaching role at Fremantle.
 In the third round of the 2020 season, Maynard played his 100th game for Collingwood.
+Maynard was selected in the 2022 All-Australian team as a defender.
+Ahead of the 2023 season, it was announced Maynard will wear the number 4 on his jersey, previously worn by Brodie Grundy who was traded to Melbourne.
+In the first match of the 2023 AFL finals series against Melbourne, Maynard attempted to smother and while landing made contact with Angus Brayshaw's head, knocking Brayshaw unconscious for two minutes.
+The incident was referred to the AFL Tribunal, which cleared Maynard.